Skip to main content

 Assigned Responsibilities of GACOR

-The General Assembly Committee on Representation (GACOR), in its constitutional mandate, shall advise, advocate, resource, review, recommend, and consult with the General Assembly committees, councils, and ministries divisions to ensure that the principles of inclusiveness are implemented.
-Its main function shall be to advise the governing bodies with respect to their membership and to that of their committees, boards, agencies, and other units in implementing the principles of participation and inclusiveness to ensure fair and effective representation in the decision making of the church.
-The committee shall advise the General Assembly on the employment of personnel in conformity with the Churchwide Plan for Affirmative Action and Equal Employment Opportunity.
+The General Assembly Committee on Representation (GACOR), advises, advocates, and consults with the General Assembly committees, boards, agencies, and ministry divisions to ensure that the principles of inclusiveness, participation and representation are implemented.
+These functions include providing resources and reviewing implementation plans and composition of and participation within any decision-making bodies.
+It advises the assembly with respect to its membership and that of its committees, boards, agencies, and other units to ensure fair and effective representation in the decision making of the church.
+The committee also advises the General Assembly and its entities with regard to the employment of personnel.
+In accordance with this function, the committee has specific roles designated in the Churchwide Plan for Affirmative Action and Equal Employment Opportunity and is a necessary partner in the revision of this plan or any subsequent implementation plans.
+The various functions are described in the Book of Order (G-3.0103):